bcarreno/mvmfc/index.md

 ![](/assets/sm_airplanes-010.JPG)
 ![](/assets/sm_mvmfc_website-022.JPG)

-Since 2007 we have been flying in the high school gym Saturday mornings during the fall and winter *IMPORTANT NOTICE: we are in conversations with HS officials to get access to the gym this winter, any updates will be posted on this website*
+Since 2007 we have been flying in the high school gym Saturday mornings during the fall and winter.

 ![](/assets/sm_mvmfc_website-246.JPG)
 ![](/assets/sm_airplanes-098.jpg)